 A product is deemed to be defective if it does not meet certain requirements which one may normally expect, in view of all circumstances at hand.
 This standard sets the bar for autonomous vehicles relatively high.
 One cannot expect an autonomous vehicle to operate completely free of accidents.
-However, developers do claim that autonomous vehicles are or will be safer than those operated by regular drivers.
+Nevertheless, developers do claim that autonomous vehicles drive safer than human drivers.
 In light thereof, one might expect that a self-driving vehicle at least meets the safety levels of an ideal driver.
 As mentioned before, an autonomous vehicle is most likely superior to one driven by a human being in numerous circumstances, for example at night.

 Under this liability regime, not only the manufacturer of the vehicle itself but also the manufacturers of certain defective parts might be liable.
 This may give rise to complex liability questions.

 Another complicating factor is the self-learning ability of autonomous vehicles.
 This might raise the overall expectation of the performance of the vehicle over time.
 It may also impair one’s ability to set expectations.
-For example, Google’s self-driving car has exceeded driving 3 million kilometres in Californian conditions.
-This does not mean the vehicle will be able to perform as well in other circumstances, such as slipperiness.
+For example, Google’s self-driving car has exceeded driving 3 million kilometers in California conditions.
+This testing does not mean the vehicle will be able to perform in other circumstances as well, such as slipperiness.

 An autonomous vehicle that fails to meet the standard of an ideal human driver would most probably be deemed defective.
-This leaves unaffected that a self-driving vehicle that fails to meet even higher standards could be deemed defective as well (also applicable to possessor’s liability, see c.
-Possessor).
+This leaves unaffected that a self-driving vehicle that fails to meet even higher standards could be deemed defective as well (also applicable to possessor’s liability, see d.
+Possessor above).

 Non-vulnerable victims will have to rely on the general liability regime, as strict liability under section 185 WVW does not apply.
 These victims could try to claim damages from the insurer of the driver or from the possessor.
-Due to the absence of a strict liability regime in this regard, a motorised victim does not have one option that is more favourable than others.
+Due to the absence of a strict liability regime in this regard, a motorized victim does not have one option that is more favorable than others.

 The party held liable (respectively its insurer) could then claim recourse from the manufacturer in the event of an accident due to a technical failure.
 If accidents are caused due to technical failures, a significant shift in de facto liability to the manufacturer could therefore occur.

-Many of the data collected by autonomous vehicles (in particular location data, sensor data, etc.) are regularly deemed as “personal data” according to the EU and Dutch Data Protection Laws (now the Dutch Data Protection Act and as of May 2018 the EU General Data Protection Regulation (GDPR)), as such data relates to the owner, driver or passenger of a vehicle.
+Many of the data collected by autonomous vehicles (in particular location data, sensor data, etc.) are regularly deemed as “personal data” according to the EU General Data Protection Regulation (GDPR)), as such data relates to the owner, driver or passenger of a vehicle.
 Further, autonomous vehicles generate data attributed to the vehicle’s IP address, which is also considered personal data.
 In detail, in order to assess whether the personal data is collected and who is the (responsible) controller, one has to distinguish between “online” and “offline” vehicles.
-In the case of cars with no internet connection, the data saved “inside” the vehicle will be collected by the person or organisation who reads it out, usually the car garage which then is considered to be the controller i.e., the responsible entity.
-In practise, it is not expected that there will be many “offline” autonomous vehicles as data sharing is an important way of improving the functionality of the system.
+In the case of cars with no internet connection, the data saved “inside” the vehicle will be collected by the person or organisation who reads it out, usually the car garage which is then considered to be the controller, i.e., the responsible entity.
+In practice, it is not expected that there will be many “offline” autonomous vehicles as data sharing is an important way of improving the functionality of the system.

-Today, vehicles are “learning machines”, which, in order to predict the behaviour of traffic participants, must be able to “think” as a human being.
-This is done by collecting sensor data, which are stored, analysed and shared in order to recognise patterns of behaviour from other traffic participants.
+Today, vehicles are “learning machines”, which, in order to predict the behavior of traffic participants, must be able to generally “think” as a human being.
+This “learning” is done by collecting sensor data, which is stored, analyzed and shared in order to recognise patterns of behavior from other traffic participants.
 An example of this would be that the autonomous vehicle must have the ability to recognise the movements and glances of playing children to determine if they are about to run onto the road.